ibm-cloud-docs/databases-for-elasticsearch/learn-pricing.md

 ## Backups Pricing
 {: #pricing-backup}

-Users also receive their total disk space purchased, per database, in free backup storage.
-For example, in a month, if you have a {{site.data.keyword.databases-for-elasticsearch}} deployment that has 5 GB of disk per member, which has three data members, you receive 15 GB of backup storage free for that month.
-If your backup storage utilization is greater than 15 GB for the month in this scenario, each gigabyte is charged at an overage $0.03/month.
-Most deployments don't exceed the allotted credit.
+You receive your total disk space purchased, per database, in free backup storage.
+For example, in a given month, if you have a {{site.data.keyword.databases-for-elasticsearch}} deployment that has 20 GB of disk per member, and has three data members, you receive 60 GB of backup storage free for that month.
+If your backup storage utilization is greater than 60 GB for the month (in this scenario), you are charged an overage of $0.03/month per gigabyte.

+By default, {{site.data.keyword.databases-for}} provides a daily backup that is stored for 30 days.
+These backups, and any on-demand backups you make, all count toward the above allocation.

+In the above example, if your database contains 2 GB of data and you have not taken any on-demand backups, then your total backup size is 2 GB x 30 = 60 GB.
+Your backup costs are nil.

+If your database contains 15 GB of data and you have not taken any on-demand backups, then your total backup size is 15 GB x 30 = 450 GB.
+In this scenario, your backup costs are (450 GB - 60 GB) * 0.03 = $11.7 per month.

+Most deployments will not ever go over the allotted credit.

 ## Scaling per Member
 {: #pricing-member}